Suppi-Dev/node-college-management/README.md

 ####  Working with Dynamicrequest
 - Made the method - POST API
 - Made the data dynamic in nature
 - Used bodyParser object exposes various factories to create middlewares.
+- This module provides the following parsers:
+   - JSON body parser
+   - Raw body parser
+   - Text body parser
+   - URL-encoded form body parser
 - All middlewares will use the req.body
 - Property with the parsed body when the Content-Type request header matches the type option, or an empty object ({})
 - In that case in postman we use Json present in body